Road Safety Dictionary

 Braking distance

-The distance a vehicle travels from the time the brake is pressed to a full stop.
-Depends on the speed of the vehicle and the road conditions.
+The distance a vehicle travels from the moment the brake is applied until it comes to a complete stop.
+It increases with speed and adverse conditions.

 Breathalyzer